 SeaLink strives to support the community wherever possible and given the remote location of Kangaroo Island, our support is primarily in the form of sponsored ferry travel.
 This assistance helps to ensure a quality of life that may not be possible in some cases.

 In 2018 our SeaLink CommunityLink Program supported over 50 Kangaroo Island community and sports associations, charities and events, and donated over $200,000.00 in ferry travel.

 How does CommunityLink work?

 CommunityLink is only available for Kangaroo Island based organisations.
-Submissions for 2019-20 are now open.
-Submissions close Thursday 28th February 2019.
+Submissions for 2019-20 are now closed and will re-open in February 2020.

 SeaLink receives many requests for travel, financial, prizes and gifts support, however, our priority is to support Kangaroo Island to assist with the development and growth of its community.